 DECEMBER 9: The Rangers have agreed to a two-year, $5.5MM contract with left-hander Joely Rodriguez, pending a physical, Jon Morosi of MLB.com reports.
 He’s represented by Daniel Szew of L.A.
 Sports Management.

-The pact comes with an option for a third year, per Jeff Passan of ESPN.
+The pact comes with a club option for a third year, per Jeff Passan of ESPN, and MLBTR’s Steve Adams further reports that the contract would be worth $8MM if the option is exercised.
 Rodriguez spent most of the previous two years, including all of last season, in Japan as a member of the Chunichi Dragons.

 This move represents something of a homecoming for the 28-year-old Rodriguez, a reliever who pitched with the Rangers’ Triple-A affiliate in 2017.
 However, Rodriguez didn’t take a major league mound as a Ranger during his prior stint with the club.
 To this point, all of his MLB experience has come as part of the Phillies, with whom he combined for 36 2/3 innings from 2016-17.
 Rodriguez struggled to prevent runs over that short span, evidenced by a 5.40 ERA, and posted a dismal K/BB ratio of 1.32 with 6.14 K/9 and 4.6 BB/9.
 He did, however, induce groundballs at a strong 58.3 percent clip.